troyrusso/RashomonActiveLearning1/README.md

 - `CreateParameterVector.ipynb` is a notebook that creates the parameter vector for each dataset.

 ## Analyzing Simulations
-The `AnalyzeResults.ipynb` notebook is where the researcher can evaluate the different active learning processes.
+The `Analysis` folder is where the researcher can evaluate the different active learning processes.
 Note that if the user ran the simulations locally, they will have to manually save the files accordingly.

 The first part of the notebook presents the average and maximum run time of each simulations.
 The second part of the notebook presents the standard active learning error plot.
 The final part of the notebook presents the selection history and the average iteration in which each observation was queried in the active learning process.